Pylons/pyramid/docs/glossary.rst

     in your :mod:`repoze.bfg` application, you are using URL dispatch.
     See the :ref:`urldispatch_module` for more information.
   Context
-    A :term:`model` in the system that is "found" during :term:`traversal` or :term:`URL dispatch`; it becomes the subject of a :term:`view`.
-See the :ref:`traversal_chapter` chapter for more information.
+    A object in the system that is found during :term:`traversal` or :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object; if it's found via :term:`URL dispatch`, it's a manufactured context object that contains routing information.
+A context becomes the subject of a :term:`view`, and typically has security information attached to it.
+See the :ref:`traversal_chapter` chapter and the :ref:`urldispatch_chapter` chapter for more information about how a URL is resolved to a context.
   Application registry
     A registry which maps model types to views, as well as performing other application-specific component registrations.
 Every